sbmkvp/footfall_from_wifi_sensors/review/response.md

 PostgreSQL?
 Did you compare Apache Flink and Spark Streaming for real-time data collecting?

-7. How about the performance for different clustering methods in your study？
+> This is an interesting point in the context of big data and tools for tackling
+> big data.
+Though the data set at hand is large enough for desktop computing to
+> be unfeasible, it is neither big nor fast enough for a large scale big data
+> systems.
+A toolkit with opensource, free text processing tools and relational
+> database management system was enough to handle the compexity, size and speed
+> of the data.
+The toolkit employed here involves PostgreSQL, Bash, Unix tools
+> for text processing (sed, awk, sort, join), NodeJs and R counting.
+> This was a proven toolkit used in the larger project (smart street sensor)
+> providing near real-time delivery of data.

-8. The reference list needs to be written in a standard format.
+5. The reference list needs to be written in a standard format.
 Some reference papers are lacking specific pages .Please use a standard way of reference list.

+> Thank you.
+This has been corrected in the revised version of the paper.